TD22057/insteon-mqtt/docs/mqtt.md

 Switch, KeypadLinc, and Dimmer all support the flags:

-   - backlight: integer in the range 0x00-0x7f which changes the LED backlight level on the device.
+   - backlight: changes the LED backlight level on the device.
+Insteon documentation defines the range from 0x11 - 0x7F, however, levels below 0x11 appear to work on some devices, and levels above 0x7F may also work.
+     Setting to 0x00 will turn off the backlight, any other value will turn on the backlight.
    - on_level: integer in the range 0x00-0xff which sets the on level that will be used when the button is pressed.
    - load_attached: 0/1 to attach or detach the load from the group 1 button.